mattslight/abookforlife/abookforlife.md

 ### Rigorous Honesty

-<div style="text-align:center; font-weight: 100 !important"><em>Dishonesty leads to guilt, remorse and shame.
+<div style="text-align:center; font-weight: 100 !important" class="quote-title"><em>Dishonesty leads to guilt, remorse and shame.
 Which leads us back into a state of fear.
 These feelings eventually burden us, consciously or more dangerously unconsciously.</em></div>

 In the past we hadn't paid much attention to being thoroughly honest.
 We tried as best we could to be honest most of the time.
 At a certain point in time it was no longer possible for us to continue on this path.
 We found that being always honest was the only way.